Innovation at Fusion is all about people*

 Once an idea was selected, the team that presented the idea became the Directors of the project.
 “As project managers, we put them through the full process, from creating the recommendation that was presented to our board of directors who reviewed and approved the project to working to operationalize it.
 It really helped the project group learn the process to take a project from concept to reality.”

-Although Covid caused some delays, about half of Fusion branches have their massage chairs or nap pods in place and the balance will have theirs in this year.
-They’ve been very well received.
+All Fusion branches have their massage chairs or nap pods in place, and they’ve been very well received.

 “We’re getting very positive feedback,” adds Michelle, and Marlene agrees.
 “Some companies say that they care, Fusion shows it.”